WolframResearch/AWSLambda-WolframLanguage/examples/aws-sam/raw-mode/README.md

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to build a container image containing your function code, and it interfaces with [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to deploy your application to AWS.
 For more information on using container image-based Lambda functions with AWS SAM, see the AWS blog post ["Using container image support for AWS Lambda with AWS SAM"](https://aws.amazon.com/blogs/compute/using-container-image-support-for-aws-lambda-with-aws-sam/).

-To build and deploy your application for the first time, run the following in your shell:
+To build and deploy your application for the first time, run the following in your shell from within the [`Examples/aws-sam/raw-mode`](./) directory:

 ```bash
 $ sam build